APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Experiments

-Based on the experimental results, we draw the following key observations: 1) \textbf{Diminishing returns or noise interference in document retrieval:} Across all datasets, accuracy significantly improves as the number of retrieved documents increases from 1 to 3, indicating that augmenting context is crucial for problem-solving.
+1) \textbf{Diminishing returns or noise interference in document retrieval:} Across all datasets, accuracy significantly improves as the number of retrieved documents increases from 1 to 3, indicating that augmenting context is crucial for problem-solving.
 However, as the number exceeds 3, performance gains tend to plateau or even exhibit a distinct decline.
 This suggests that an excessive number of documents may introduce irrelevant information or noise, which disrupts the model's reasoning process and degrades performance.

 2) \textbf{Positive correlation between reasoning hops and performance:} Generally, the model's accuracy demonstrates a continuous improvement as the maximum allowed reasoning hops increase from 1 to 5.